nuitrcs/commandlineworkshop/README.md

 On Mac OSX, which is based on a Unix environment, you can use the built in terminal program (found in the Utilities folder of the Applications folder).

 Windows, which is not Unix based, does not come with a bash shell.
-You can [download Git Bash](https://git-scm.com/downloads), which will allow you to use both git and bash on a Windows computer.
-Alternatively, if you have a 64-bit version of Windows 10, you can activate a bash shell.
-See [these directions](https://www.howtogeek.com/265900/everything-you-can-do-with-windows-10s-new-bash-shell/).
-The latter option is not recommended for those who are not confident in their use of and understanding of the Windows operating system.
+Please [install GitBash](https://workshops.rcs.northwestern.edu/install/bash/).

 # Exercises

+[DataCamp: Introduction to Shell for Data Science](https://www.datacamp.com/courses/introduction-to-shell-for-data-science) is a free online interactive tutorial with exercises.
+This is recommended for more practice and a review of material covered in the workshop (plus probably things we didn't get to).

 [Exercises](/command_line_exercises.md) and [Exercise Solutions](/command_line_exercises_with_answers.md) are written specifically for a linux system (like Quest).
 If you are working on a Mac or Windows computer, the exercises may not be relevant.

-[DataCamp: Introduction to Shell for Data Science](https://www.datacamp.com/courses/introduction-to-shell-for-data-science) is a free online interactive tutorial with exercises.
-This is recommended for more practice and a review of material covered in the workshop (plus probably things we didn't get to).

 # Resources